dccornish/Elk-Stack-Project/README.md

 - Filebeat is used to collect log files from specific files on remote machines.
 An example would be MS Azure and MySQL databases.

 - Metricbeat collects machine metrics.
-It is a measurrement to analyse how healthy the system is
+It is a measurrement to analyze how healthy the system is

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: